elixir-lang/elixir/ISSUE_TEMPLATE.md

 ### Precheck

-* Do not use the issues tracker for help or support (try Elixir Forum, Stack Overflow, IRC, etc.)
+* Do not use the issue tracker for help or support (try Elixir Forum, Stack Overflow, IRC, etc.)
 * For proposing a new feature, please start a discussion on the Elixir Core mailing list: https://groups.google.com/group/elixir-lang-core
 * For bugs, do a quick search and make sure the bug has not yet been reported
 * Please disclose security vulnerabilities privately at elixir-security@googlegroups.com